critesjosh/exploring-ethereum/geth-send-tx.md

 ### Sending a transaction

 Now that we have some ether in our account, we can send some to another account.
-For this we can use the `eth.sendTransaction()` method that takes a transaction object.
+For this we can use the geth console and input the `eth.sendTransaction()` method that takes a transaction object.

 An ethereum transaction is composed of the following data:
 ```